floatdrop/jsot-bh/readme.md

 ## Migration notice

+This library is not maintained by BH developers and can't be used as as-is replace for `bh` package. __Use with cautition!__

 This library is still not compatible with BH, here list of the known differences:

  * `ctx.apply` returning compiled string with HTML.
 Use `ctx.process` for getting `json`.